Blocked Senders

 Warning

 Blocked senders will not know theyβve been blocked.
-Their emails are processed but quietly discarded without any bounce or error message.
+Their emails are quietly discarded without any bounce or error message.

 Privacy